ISISComputingGroup/ibex_developers_manual/GUI_development/Adding-a-Button-to-the-Perspective-Switcher.md

 ![Extension points](GUI_development/images/adding_a_button_to_the_perspective_switcher/eclipse_extensions_added1.png)

-* Right-click on the org.csstudio.isis.ui.perspectives extension point and select New->contribution
+* Right-click on the uk.ac.stfc.isis.ibex.ui.perspectives extension point and select New->contribution

 * The contribution should appear below the extension point